Richard Sandrak: Career

 Giardina quit his functions as trainer and promotor after he came to feel that Pavel's parenting was criminal, and Pavel threatened to kill Giardina.
 Not long afterwards Pavel was imprisoned for physically assaulting his wife, leaving her with a broken wrist and nose, an event during which Richard called the police.
-By September 2007, Pavel had been recently released from prison, though held under psychiatric guidance, and faced the possibility of deportation.
+By September 2007, Pavel had been released from prison, though held under psychiatric guidance, and faced the possibility of deportation.
 Lena and Richard later left Pavel.

 A year later, Sandrak was profiled in the documentary The World's Strongest Boy, which detailed his ability to do splits and bench-press three times his own body weight, and claims that less than one percent of his body weight was fat, which can be lethally low.
 Though medical experts argued that such muscular development requires testosterone that is not found in children younger than ten, and speculated that steroids were involved, Lena Sandrak denied that her son used such substances.

 By age 15, Sandrak continued to train five times a week, 90 minutes per session, and ate food more typical of other teens, like pizza.
 His live-in manager, Marco Garcia, helped to normalize his life and produced Little Hercules in 3-D. Sandrak continued to make more movies, and devoted his time to raising awareness of childhood obesity.

 In an Inside Edition interview in 2015, Sandrak said he quit bodybuilding when he became bored with it after his father went to prison, and now does cardio exercises like chin-ups, stair climbing and skateboarding.
 He said he would like to become a “quantum scientist” and an engineer for NASA.